Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Kotodama 39

-The holy is holey when some things are holy and some not.
+The holy is holey when not all things are holy.

 Kotodama 33